mcncm/hafnia/README.md

 documented yet.**

 [1] Cavy can also be used in this way, but need not be!

+[2] Its syntax and semantics are *strongly* inspired by rust.
+As a result, you'll find that while its parser and backend are *de novo*, many of the IR data structures are very similar to those of `rustc`.
+This is no accident: since there's already a language out there that does these things, we might as well learn from the good decisions they've made!
+A consequence of this heritage is that reading this repository (especially its `ast.rs` and `mir.rs`) isn't a bad way to get the gist of how `rustc` works.

 # Examples
 Because Cavy is a small language, we can get the gist of it by looking at